PennState-ACM/Crypto-Workshop/README.md

 Crypto-Workshop
 ===============

+### Shane Tully (shane@shanetully.com)
+### shanetully.com

-A simple POC AES encryption program
+A simple proof-of-concept AES encryption program built with OpenSSL.

+WARNING: This is meant to be a short example.
+It lacks any error handling and memory management.
+Don't just blindly use it for anything.